-To put you in charge of your CFA exam prep, we launched a new and advanced CFA Exam Study Planner available for FREE to candidates of all levels.
+To put you in charge of your CFA exam prep, we launched a new and advanced CFA Exam Study Planner available to candidates of all levels.

 You will find there the whole CFA Program Curriculum divided not only into topics but also into readings.
 Your topic readings are assigned to consecutive weeks and you get all sorts of means to control your weekly study progress such as:

 - ability to mark your readings as done or partially done,

 - benchmark study times for your study weeks and readings, which get reduced as you change your readings' status,